 The concept of life coaching goes back to sports coaching, school coaching, music coaching etc and how advantageous it can be for people in all walks of life and occupations, to have the support of a coach to bring them to their full potential.

-But life coaching, as you will discover, is very different in its criteria and application from sports coaching.
+But life coaching, as you will discover, is very different in its criteria and application from sports and other types of coaching.

-Thomas Leonard, an American financial planner, is generally acknowledged as the first person to develop coaching as a profession in the 1980s and the history of life coaching today really starts with him.
+Thomas Leonard, an American financial planner, is generally acknowledged as the first person to develop coaching as a profession in the 1980s and the concept and history of life coaching today really starts with him.

 Leonard observed that his clients, though emotionally stable and

 hardly needing therapy, wanted more from him than just the